MrFums/PingViewerPY/README.md

 # PingViewerPY

+Install the requirments by opening CMD, set current directory to where `requirements.txt` is, and type `pip install -r requirements.txt`.
+Written and tested with Python 3.9.0

 ## ConstantPing.py

 Updates every 500ms and displays in a small console window.
 Mainly meant for if you have two monitors.